Restaurant lease agreement

 - Money back guarantee

 This agreement should be used to let a food retail unit such as a restaurant, cafe, delicatessen, or fast food outlet.
 It may be part of a parade of other shops owned by other landlords, or it may be stand-alone.

-The chip shop, restaurant or cafe may have additional space used by the tenant for other business purposes, such as offices or storage.
+The restaurant or cafe may have additional space used by the tenant for other business purposes, such as offices or storage.
 This lease does not cover additional space let for residential use by the tenant, although Net Lawman does provide one that does (see below).

 The lease has been drawn to prefer the interest of the landlord rather than the tenant.

 Provided the term of the lease is seven years or less, it does not need to be registered at the Land Registry.